General Admission Policy

 Note: For summer semester admissions, international applicants may be considered for full-time graduate degree programs only.
 Applications for part-time degree programs beginning in the summer will not be considered.

-International Graduate Special Students (Non-Degree)
+International Graduate Non-Degree Special Students

-Graduate Special Students (Non-Degree)
+Graduate Non-Degree Special Students

-Restrictions for Graduate, Non-Degree Status Students
+Restrictions for Graduate Non-Degree Special Status Students

 Requirements

-- An application online
+- An online application

 - A $25 application fee